HsHs-dev/ICS-15-213-2015/README.md

 # 15-213 Intro To Computer Systems

-This repo has my attmpt to Carnegie Mellon University *Intro to Computer Systems* course.
+This repo has my attempt to Carnegie Mellon University *Intro to Computer Systems* course.
 Also know as 15-213.

 The accompanying book for this course, which the course is based upon, and is also written by the course lecturers is **Computer Systems: A Programmer's Perspective** or **CS:APP**.